lablup/beps/drafts/BEP-1013-GraphQL-schema-for-new-model-service.md

 ### Core Entities

-1. **ModelServingDeployment**: The top-level entity representing a model service deployment.
+1. **ModelDeployment**: The top-level entity representing a model service deployment.
 It manages:
    - Multiple revisions of a model
    - Traffic routing between revisions
    - Public endpoint configuration